 - Polycrylic sealer

 To keep the costs down, I bribed a friend to help me.
 They get a lifetime pass for gaming action on a cool DIY game table… and, snacks and beverages.
 The main tool needed was a miter saw.
 This was used to make nice straight cuts.
-Other tools needed: power drill to drill holes for screws and a screwdriver to screw the screws into the holes.
+Other tools needed: a power drill to drill holes for screws and a screwdriver to screw the screws into the holes.

 I was only trying to make sure that the outside dimensions were 6’x3′.
 I made up the configuration on the spot.